 Modify the linker script to help the linker place the code in the correct place in the memory map.
-Remap the addresses and add the required sections for the location of the program code and interrupt handlers to iSRAM.
+Remap the addresses, and add the required sections for the location of the program code and interrupt handlers to iSRAM.

-If using the IAR embedded workbench, apply the following changes to the linker script:
+If using the IAR Embedded Workbench, apply the following changes to the linker script:

-Remap of SRAM addresses.
+1. Remap the SRAM addresses.
 Search for the following line in the linker script: